-Farm Equipment Manufacturers Could Cut Vehicle Accidents by Half but Won’t
+Farm Equipment Manufacturers Won’t Cut Vehicle Accidents by Half

 A study completed by Great Plains Center for Agricultural Health (GPCAH) found traffic accidents involving farm vehicles in the Midwest could decrease by half if policies demanded manufacturers to place more lighting and reflection on those vehicles.